 Earlier, we posted a few photos from Hatakeyama's amazing Blast series.
 We return to him again, but this time to his diptych of the Osaka Stadium, the former home of a local baseball team.
 Here, we find no athletes or cheering fans or even astrotruf, and instead discover a cluster of houses, an entire neighborhood complete with its own parking lot.
-But is it a real neighborhood, a gated community of a single cul-de-suc?
+But is it an actual neighborhood, perhaps a gated community?
+Is it an aberrant strain of the cul-de-suc typology?

 If one were to trust Google's translation of this page, which apparently is the only one in Googledom to have much in the way of information on the building, it's actually a “residential display room.”
 That seems to contradict other sources, but as it is, we must content ourselves with what can be gleaned from Hatakeyama's photographs plus some Yodaspeak and go with model housing showroom.